quicwg/base-drafts/draft-ietf-quic-transport.md

 estimate for each combination of local and remote IP addresses.
 Each pairing of local and remote addresses could have a different maximum MTU in the path.

-QUIC depends on the network path supporting a MTU of at least 1280 octets.
+QUIC depends on the network path supporting an MTU of at least 1280 octets.
 This is the IPv6 minimum MTU and therefore also supported by most modern IPv4 networks.
 An endpoint MUST NOT reduce its MTU below this number, even if it receives signals that indicate a smaller limit might exist.